karan-79/ott-rattings-ext/README.md

 # 🍿 OTT Ratings Extension

-Enhance your streaming experience by instantly surfacing external ratings (IMDb, Rotten Tomatoes, Metacritic) for movies and shows on major OTT platforms.
+Enhance your streaming experience by instantly surfacing external ratings (IMDb, Rotten Tomatoes, Metacritic) and key metadata for movies and shows on major OTT platforms.
 Get real-time insights without leaving your favorite streaming service!

 ## ✨ Features

-*   **Cross-Platform Compatibility:** Designed to work seamlessly across popular streaming platforms like Netflix, Amazon Prime Video, Disney+ Hotstar, Hulu, and more.
+*   **Cross-Platform Compatibility:** Designed to work seamlessly across popular streaming platforms like Netflix, Amazon Prime Video, Disney+ Hotstar, and more.
+(Initial support for Hulu, with dedicated selectors to be added.)
-*   **Real-time Title Detection:** Automatically detects the movie or show title you're hovering over, previewing, or actively watching.
+*   **Real-time Title Detection:** Automatically detects the movie or show title you're hovering over, previewing, or actively watching, adapting to various DOM structures.
-*   **Aggregated Ratings:** Fetches and displays consolidated ratings from:
+*   **Aggregated Ratings & Metadata:** Fetches and displays consolidated ratings and additional information from OMDb API:
-    *   **IMDb**
+    *   **IMDb Rating**
-    *   **Rotten Tomatoes**
+    *   **Rotten Tomatoes Score**
+    *   **Metacritic Score**
+    *   **Release Year**
+    *   **Genre**
+    *   **Runtime**
-    *   **Metacritic**
+    *   **Short Plot Synopsis**
-*   **Non-Intrusive Overlay:** Ratings appear in a sleek, modern, and non-blocking overlay that blends with the streaming UI.
+*   **Intuitive UI Overlay:** Ratings and metadata appear in a sleek, modern, and non-blocking overlay that blends with the streaming UI.
+Features:
+    *   **Dynamic Positioning:** Automatically adjusts its position to stay within the viewport, even near screen edges.
+    *   **Loading State:** Shows a "Loading..." indicator while fetching data.
+    *   **Error Feedback:** Clearly indicates if ratings are not found or an error occurred.
+    *   **Searched Title Display:** Shows the exact title used for the API search, aiding in debugging and understanding.
-*   **Performance Optimized:** Utilizes debouncing for hover events and in-memory caching for API responses to ensure a smooth and efficient experience with minimal network calls.
+*   **Performance Optimized:** Utilizes debouncing for hover events and client-side caching with a 2-day invalidation period to minimize API calls and ensure a smooth, responsive experience.
+*   **Toggle Feature:** Easily enable or disable the extension directly from its browser action popup.
 *   **Privacy-Respecting:** Designed with privacy in mind – no tracking, no data collection, minimal permissions.

 ## 🛠️ Technologies Used